astrophysics-projects2010/Summer_Project_2025/SECURITY.md

 ### Process
 - You will receive a response within **48 hours**.
-- We will attempt to resolve the issue as quickly as possible.
+- I will attempt to resolve the issue as quickly as possible.
-- Once the issue is resolved, we will release a patch or a fix as soon as possible and update the versions accordingly.
+- Once the issue is resolved, I will release a patch or a fix as soon as possible and update the versions accordingly.

 ### Accepted Vulnerability Types
 - Code injection vulnerabilities (e.g., SQL Injection)